-At Greater Cleveland Habitat for Humanity, we strengthen communities, restore homes, revitalize local neighborhoods and invest in our neighbors quest to become a homeowner.
-With the support of over 170 sponsor teams, 70,000 volunteers, and other supporters in the past 29 years, we have been able to help make homeownership a possibility for more than 225 Habitat homeowners and over 800 children in Greater Cleveland.
+At Greater Cleveland Habitat for Humanity, we strengthen communities, restore homes, revitalize local neighborhoods and invest in our neighbor’s quest to become a homeowner.
+With the support of over 250 sponsor teams, 80,000 volunteers, and other supporters in the past 31 years, we have been able to help make homeownership a possibility for more than 250 Habitat homeowners and over 800 children in Greater Cleveland.
 Habitat homeowners reside in affordable homes in 20 different neighborhoods.

-Recently, Greater Cleveland Habitat launched a three-year initiative to fully rehab 100 homes in Cleveland with a ten-house initiative in Cleveland’s Buckeye neighborhood.
-The first three of the ten houses are on the same Hulda Avenue block where work is taking place simultaneously.
+Greater Cleveland Habitat launched a three-year initiative to fully rehab 100 homes in Cleveland with a ten-house initiative in Cleveland’s Buckeye neighborhood.
+Since our 2016 launch, we have completed 21 houses in the Buckeye neighborhood.

 A world where everyone has a decent place to live.

 OUR MISSION STATEMENT:

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.